Timsaur/StockTalk/README.md

 # StockTalk

-One Paragraph of project description goes here
+StockTalk is a web application that allows users to input a stock symbol to present relevant financial information to the user as well as predict a stock price for the following day.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Alternatively, you can visit *stocktalk.herokuapp.com* to access the version of StockTalk that we have published on Heroku.

-Once you have our website in front of you, please move on to the 'Using the app' section.
+Once you have our website in front of you, please move on to the **Using the App** section.

 ### Prerequisites